Amy Goodman: Investigative journalism career

-In 1991, covering the East Timor independence movement, Goodman and fellow journalist Allan Nairn reported that they were badly beaten by Indonesian soldiers after witnessing a mass killing of Timorese demonstrators: what became known as the Santa Cruz Massacre.
+In 1991, covering the East Timor independence movement, Goodman and fellow journalist Allan Nairn reported that they were badly beaten by Indonesian soldiers after witnessing a mass killing of Timorese demonstrators in what became known as the Santa Cruz massacre.

 In 1998, Goodman and journalist Jeremy Scahill documented Chevron Corporation's role in a confrontation between the Nigerian Army and villagers who had seized oil rigs and other equipment belonging to oil corporations.
 Two villagers were shot and killed during the standoff.
 On May 28, 1998, the company provided helicopter transport to the Nigerian Navy and Mobile Police (MOPOL) to their Parabe oil platform, which had been occupied by villagers who accused the company of contaminating their land.
 Soon after landing, the Nigerian military shot and killed two of the protesters, Jola Ogungbeje and Aroleka Irowaninu, and wounded 11 others.
 Chevron spokesperson Sola Omole acknowledged that the company transported the troops.
 Omole said that Chevron management had requested troops from the government to protect their facility.
 The documentary made by Goodman and her colleagues, Drilling and Killing: Chevron and Nigeria's Oil Dictatorship, won the George Polk Award in 1998.

 Michael Delli Carpini, dean of the Annenberg School for Communication, said of Goodman: "She's not an editorialist.
 She sticks to the facts...
 She provides points of view that make you think, and she comes at it by saying: 'Who are we not hearing from in the traditional media?'"